 Intercommunication to avoid possible conflict of interest situations is especially critical in the multi-office situation.
 The offices of the firm must exchange new client information daily.
 To facilitate this, telephone timelines or regular reporting via email may have to be established.

 As a general rule, financial controls should be centralized in a single headquarters location.
 All bills should be issued from one office and paid to that office, no matter where the work has been performed.
 Branch offices need the ability to make disbursements on client matters, but all other disbursements should be handled from a central office.
 The foregoing is particularly true of payroll.
 Centralized finance provides a unifying force and should be considered carefully by a multi-office law firm.

-It is not uncommon for the large city firm with branch offices to insist that certain work be handled by designated specialist-lawyers at the main office.
+It is not uncommon for the large city firm with branch offices to insist that certain work is handled by designated specialist-lawyers at the main office.
 For example, suburban offices may collect information for estate planning, but the central office will prepare the estate plan and ship the completed material back to the suburban office.
-The same kind of device can be used for any technical area, including legal research, tax analysis, incorporations, etc. With this approach the suburban office acts as a "feeder" and as a convenient meeting place for lawyers and clients, while most of the work is actually performed in the central headquarters.
+The same kind of device can be used for any technical area, including legal research, tax analysis, incorporations, etc. With this approach, the suburban office acts as a "feeder" and as a convenient meeting place for lawyers and clients, while most of the work is actually performed in the central headquarters.

 In other branch office situations, the branch firm will maintain its own specialized functions and legal experts.
-This is particularly true for branch offices located in state capitals or in Washington, which have permanent administrative law specialists in residence.
+This is particularly true for branch offices located in state capitals or in Washington DC, which have permanent administrative law specialists in residence.
 Where the branch office is of sufficient size, it may contain certain specialists, such as litigation attorneys, who function relatively independently of the main office.
 Even in this situation, however, the main office may provide the litigators with centralized research.